Aspose/apireference.aspose.com/content/sites/aspose/tasks/english/net/aspose.tasks/oleobject/oleobject/_index.md

 ---
 title: OleObject.OleObject
 second_title: Aspose.Tasks for .NET API Reference
 description: OleObject constructor.
-The default constructor
+Initializes a new instance of the OleObject class
 type: docs
 weight: 10
 url: /net/aspose.tasks/oleobject/oleobject/
 ---
 ## OleObject constructor

-The default constructor.
+Initializes a new instance of the [`OleObject`](../) class.

 ```csharp
 public OleObject()